shiffu/dotfiles/README.md

 # dotfiles
-This config follow the Stow hierarchy
+This config follows the Stow hierarchy

 ## zsh